About me

 Highlighted Presentations

-- Bartelds, M., & Wieling, M. (upcoming).
+- Bartelds, M., & Wieling, M. (2022).
 Quantifying Language Variation Acoustically with Few Resources.
 Poster presentation at the Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL).

 - *de Vries, W., *Bartelds, M., Nissim, M., & Wieling, M. (2022).
 Language Similarity in Transfer Learning: the Case of POS Tagging for Gronings and West Frisian.
 Paper presentation at the Meeting of Computational Linguistics in The Netherlands.